-- If you could be any fictional character, whom would you be and why? - Calculate the angle of two clock pointers when the time is 11:50. - If a movie was made about your life, who would you like to see play the leading role, as you? - If you could be a superhero, what would your superpowers be? - If someone wrote a biography about you, what would the title be? - You are a head chef at a restaurant and your team has been selected to be on Iron Chef.
+- If you could be any fictional character, whom would you be and why? - Calculate the angle of two clock pointers when the time is 11:50. - If a movie was made about your life, who would you like to see play the leading role, as you? - If you could be a superhero, what would your superpowers be? - A penguin walks through the door right now wearing a sombrero.
+What does he say and why is he here? - If someone wrote a biography about you, what would the title be? - Imagine you are shipwrecked on a deserted island.
+You have your basic needs, such as adequate food and water.
+What two items would you want to have with you? - You are a head chef at a restaurant and your team has been selected to be on Iron Chef.
 How do you prepare your team for the competition and how do you leverage the competition for your restaurant? - If you had six months with no obligations or financial restraints, what would you do with your time?